Home > ALLOYS > Iron Alloys

 LEARN MORE

-80-55-06 Ductile Iron
+80-55-06 Ductile Iron Alloy

 80 55 06 Ductile Iron

-80-55-06 ductile iron will contain nodular graphite in a matrix of ferrite and pearlite.
+80-55-06 ductile iron alloy will contain nodular graphite in a matrix of ferrite and pearlite.
 The pearlite/ferrite structure provides higher wear resistance and strength when compared to a ferrite grade of ductile iron.
 This material is readily machinable with good surface finishes.
 Tensile and yield strengths are similar to AISI1040 steel in the as-rolled condition.
 This specification is similar to ASTM A536 grade 80-55-06.

 LEARN MORE

-Frequently Asked Questions About Iron Alloys
+Frequently Asked Questions About Iron Alloy

-What are common uses for gray iron?
+What are common uses for gray iron alloy?

 Why is gray iron so popular?

 Gray iron is actually one of the cheapest iron alloys to produce.
-And thanks to its properties, such as its ductility and strength, many find it to be the perfect fit for any type of application.
+And thanks to its properties, such as its ductility and strength, many find it the perfect fit for any type of application.

 What are the common uses for ductile iron?

-Ductile iron has many different applications due to its properties.
-It’s very commonly used in piping, both in and out of the water, as well as component parts for cars and trucks, pump housing, drinking and potable water distribution and transmission, and so much more.
+Ductile iron alloy has many different applications due to its properties.
+It’s commonly used in piping, both in and out of the water, as well as component parts for cars and trucks, pump housing, drinking and potable water distribution and transmission, and so much more.

 Is ductile iron the same as cast iron?

 Ductile iron is a type of cast iron.
-In fact, some people refer to it as modern-day cast iron and have even referred to as ductile cast iron.
-Both of these metals contain small pieces of graphite that end up changing the properties of the iron.
+In fact, some people refer to it as modern-day cast iron and have even referred to it as ductile cast iron.
+Both of these metals contain small pieces of graphite that end up changing the properties of the iron alloy.
 This likely explains why they are so similar.
 However, ductile iron is different from cast iron in that it is highly flexible and corrosion-resistant while cast iron is neither of these things.

 • Ductility: Ductile iron has greater strength and ductility than gray iron